cablelabs/transparent-security/docs/BUILD.md

 Destroy complete!
 Resources: 4 destroyed.
 ```

-### 4.2.
-Mininet
+### 3. Run minine simulator

+If you create an evironment

 An example file is in: transparent-security/docs/mininet-example.tfvars

 Copy transparent-securiyt/docs/mininet-example.tfvars to a working directory and
 make changes to adapt the file to your local environment.